devdeb26/DotNETCore_BlazorToDoListApp/README.md

 # DotNETCore_BlazorToDoListApp

-Just Added a new nav for To Do.
-Just A Simple To Do List App.
+- Just Added a new nav for a simple To Do List App.